 OK, I’ve figured out my goal, time frame and risk level – now what?

 Once you’ve decided on what you actually want out of investing, you’re pretty much ready to take the plunge and choose your investment vehicle.
 Nowadays there are hundreds of options you can choose from ranging from online platforms to bank-provided managed funds and more.
-We’ll try and provide an overview of some of the main ones for new investors to consider which will be covered in part two.
+We’ll try and provide an overview of some of the main ones for new investors to consider which will be covered in part three.